-Where an invigilator suspects a candidate or candidates of infringing Physician Associate National Certification Examination regulations, he or she may speak to the candidate(s) involved, making clear what is causing concern, and reminding them of the relevant regulations and instructions.
+Where an invigilator suspects a candidate or candidates of infringing Physician Associate National Examination regulations, they may speak to the candidate(s) involved, making clear what is causing concern, and reminding them of the relevant regulations and instructions.

-Invigilators compile a written report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct.
+Invigilators compile a report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct.